fastrgv/CoTerminalApps/README.md

 ===============================================================
 ### Seven, A2Z (c7.adb, caz.adb)

-c7 is a flat representation of a 3D 2x2x2 cube with one cubelet missing that allows sliding permutations.
+c7 (flat7) is a flat representation of a 3D 2x2x2 cube with one cubelet missing that allows sliding permutations.
+There are two 2x2 layers.
 Here, the elements are labelled 1..7.

-caz is a flat representation of a 3x3x3 cube with one cubelet missing that allows sliding permutations.
+caz (flatAZ) is a flat representation of a 3x3x3 cube with one cubelet missing that allows sliding permutations.
+Here, there are three 3x3 layers.
 The elements are labelled with the english alphabet.

+Flat7 & FlatAZ, are my own creations.
+They are 2-dimensional versions of my 3D, OpenGL "Rufas Cube" puzzles, available at:  https://sourceforge.net/projects/rufascube/

 Both the "caz" and "c7" puzzles work the same: